-As you dream about your next summer escape, keep these six top travel destinations in mind, each offering its own slice of paradise.
+As you dream about your next summer escape, keep these six exclusive family vacation spots in mind, each offering its own slice of paradise.

 Peninsula Papagayo, Costa Rica

 Ideal for adventure seekers, beach lovers, surfing enthusiasts, and wildlife fans, Costa Rica uniquely fits the "something for everyone" bill.

 Experience this Central American gem to the fullest and stay on Peninsula Papagayo, an oasis of rugged natural beauty paired with idyllic beaches on Costa Rica's western coast.
 Boasting 23 miles of coastline, over 1,000 species of animals and birds, and gorgeous rainforests, Costa Rica is an adventure lover’s paradise.
 Zip line through treetops, kayak the Colorado River, head to Tamarindo to surf, or have your Concierge arrange a private catamaran cruise.
 Back on the peninsula, schedule a deep-tissue massage on your private balcony, golf the Arnold Palmer-designed course at the neighboring Four Seasons, or cook up a Costa Rican meal with executive chef, Chef Nicolas.

 Wake up to breathtaking views of the rainforest and enjoy access to the Poro Poro Beach Club while staying at one of our four-bedroom residences.
 Each features a private plunge pool and offers expansive indoor/outdoor gathering spaces, allowing you to feel immersed in your tropical surroundings at all times.